BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Scotus.md

 - Christian doctrine to require the decisive rejection of an Aristotelian framework
 - Scotus quotes Augustine at crucial places to defend departures from Aquinas’ Aristotelian position
 - Virtues are in the will as opposed to the passions
 - Rejects Reciprocity of virtues
+- There is no supreme good of the sort that the old moral philosophers accepted.
+- The principle of self-love is not supreme, but is subordinate to conscience